 How is Better Futures Australia funded?

 Seed funding for the initiative was provided by four partner organisations.
 Current support is provided by a grant from the European Climate Foundation.
 Potential funders interested in learning more about Better Futures Australia can contact the Program Manager at [email protected].

 What is Better Futures Australia's Theory of Change?

 Better Futures Australia recognises that we need everyone - across all walks of life - to advance climate solutions together.
 By connecting and engaging business and industry leaders, investors, local and state and territory governments, the health and social service sectors, farmers, unions, research institutions, and communities that are driving climate action in Australia, BFA is building a diverse community of climate champions to share and scale real-world solutions.
 These champions will showcase the willingness of society to act on climate today, and by providing hope, they will flip the narrative on climate in Australia.
-And through supporting all sectors of our society to take action and collectively advocate, BFA will seize upon a unique moment in time to bridge the divides and provide the level of collective pressure needed to positively influence the Australian Government to deliver credible, long term national climate policy in time for COP27.
+And through supporting all sectors of our society to take action and collectively advocate, BFA will seize upon a unique moment in time to bridge the divides and provide the level of collective pressure needed to positively influence the Australian Government to deliver credible, long term national climate policy.

 Who are the Better Futures Australia Climate Champions?

 Better Futures Australia celebrates the growing community of organisations and individuals that are leading by example in taking individual and collaborative climate actions and scaling them up to support the delivery of Australia's climate goals under the Paris Agreement.
 We showcase their commitments and actions to inspire other Australians to realise zero emissions opportunities.

 How do I differentiate between a champion, a signatory, and a partner?